 Database Architecture

 The Pristine Seas Science Database is a modular, analysis-ready system for organizing ecological data collected across more than 40 expeditions worldwide.
-Its design balances flexibility — to accommodate diverse survey methods — and consistency — to support clean integration, querying, and long-term analysis.
+Its design balances flexibility—to accommodate diverse survey methods—with consistency—to support clean integration, querying, and long-term analysis.

 Core Structure